Reishauer: The introduction of the continuous generating grinding process and the rise to become an international company (from 1945)

 In 1945, the first continuous generating gear grinding machine, ZA, was launched on the market, introducing a form of gear grinding, today known as the Reishauer process.
 This machine had been preceded by a 15-year development period, as Reishauer wanted to find a more accurate, faster, and cheaper method of manufacturing gears.
 1968, the AZA, a new gear grinding machine, was produced.
 The AZA was based on the same continuous generating process but allowed one person to operate several grinders at the same time, thanks to streamlining the operating process.
 Reishauer thus took the first step towards automating the gear grinding process.
-At the same time, production at Reishauer’s customers expanded to gear parts outside machine tool engineering, andt included gears for printing machines, trucks, tractors, and pumps.
+At the same time, production at Reishauer's customers expanded to gear parts outside machine tool engineering, and included gears for printing machines, trucks, tractors, and pumps.
 The electronic generating gearbox, introduced in 1977 with the RZ300E, ensured a level of precision that met the requirements of the aircraft industry.
 In 1986, the RZ301S enhanced generating grinding with shift grinding, which enabled constant grinding forces and higher profile accuracy.
 In 1993, the RZ362A, the first high-performance gear grinding machine, made its entry into the automotive industry.
 With this machine, Reishauer introduces the Low Noise Shifting (LNS) process, which reduced unwanted gear noise.
 In 1998, the company started its own diamond tool production and laid the foundation for its performance system, the Circle of Competence.

 Universal machine and technological development (from 2001)

 In 2001, the RZ400, the first universal machine, was launched on the market.
 It included the electronic generating gearbox developed by Reishauer with interfering signal suppression and extremely high drive rigidity.
 Furthermore, the RZ400 featured a Windows user interface, safety monitoring of the drive axes, and grinding at 63 m/s cutting speed and dressing of and grinding with multi-start threaded grinding wheels.
 With the RZ150, developed in 2003, two-spindle technology was introduced, which achieved a further increase in productivity.
 The machine was specially designed for automotive transmission gears.
 2006 saw the launch of the RZ1000, which, just like the RZ400, was particularly adapted to job shops.

 In 2008, Reishauer started the production of vitrified grinding wheels and built a new fully automated plant for this purpose in Pfaffnau, the canton of Lucerne, Switzerland.
 In 2009, the RZ60 series (RZ60, 160, 260) was designed, mainly for the automotive industry, but also for job shops, and further increased the productivity of the Reishauer process.
 In 2010, Reishauer started the development of clamping devices, which were launched in 2012.
-In 2014, Reishauer automation was introduced as part of the company's own performance system.
+In 2014, Reishauer automation was introduced as part of the company's own performance system.Based on the existing and successful machine concept, the fully connectable RZ x60 4.0 series and the KWS series with a smaller grinding tool were developed and launched in 2020.